CaptRojoThe3rd/MMC3_512K-PRG_256K-CHR_SRAM_4-SCREENS/README.md

     8 KB of SRAM (instead of WRAM),
     4 Screens (Does this just add VRAM on the cartridge?), and the CODE section is from $c000 - $dfff (instead of $a000 - $dfff; default code still fits, and this allows you to swap the bank at $a000 without breaking things)

+Details on the banks:
+Even number banks are mapped to $8000 - $9fff, and odd number banks are mapped to $a000 - $bfff.